SparkJiao/nimo-markdown-cv/index.md

 ### MERIt: Meta-Path Guided Contrastive Learning for Logical Reasoning
 **Fangkai Jiao**, Yangyang Guo, Xuemeng Song, Liqiang Nie. _Under review by ACL 2022._
 * The motivation of this work is to improve the generalization of neural logical reasoning models by devising task-oriented pre-training.
-* We propose a contrastive self-supervised method for logical reasoning-oriented pre-training.
 * I am reponsible for all the work.
 The other co-authors help me polish the paper writing.
 * Our system achieves new state-of-art performance on both [ReClor](https://eval.ai/web/challenges/challenge-page/503/leaderboard/1347) and LogiQA.